Exemption Information and Forms

 The Assessment Department also administers partial tax exemptions, as allowed under the New York State Real Property Tax Law, to property owners who meet certain eligibility requirements.
 Exemption applications may be picked up at the Town of Chili Assessment Department, or downloaded from the New York State Department of Taxation and Finance website, click: http://www.tax.ny.gov/pit/property/ All exemption applications must be filed with your Local Assessor by taxable status date (March 1st).
 Do not file these forms with the NYS Office of Real Property Tax Service.
 If you need assistance or have questions, please contact the Assessment Department at (585) 889-6132.

 The New York State School Tax Relief (STAR) Program provides an exemption from school taxes for owner-occupied, primary residences.

-Due to changes in the School TAx Relief (STAR) program, certain homeowners in New York State will now have to registar for the new STAR credit.
+Due to changes in the School TAx Relief (STAR) program, certain homeowners in New York State will now register for the new STAR Credit Check.
 New applicants who qualify for STAR will now receive a credit in the form of a check rather than receiving a property tax exemption.

 WHO HAS TO REGISTER FOR THE NEW STAR CREDIT?

 If a homeowner is already receiving a STAR exemption and purchased their current home prior to May 1, 2014, then they do not need to register; they will continue to receive the STAR exemption.

 However, if they choose to receive a check, instead of the exemption, they must renounce the exemption by completing RP-496 and submit to their local assessor.
 Upon renouncement, a property owner may not revert back to an exemption.

 If a homeowner purchased their home between May 1, 2014 and August 1, 2015, then they need to register to receive the STAR credit if

 - they bought their home after the 2015 STAR application deadline, March 1, 2015